How Small Businesses Can Win at Reputation Management

 The photography of your business has more storytelling power than you may think.
 You wouldn’t want the same photography for a grocery store than you would for a jewelry store.
 The placement of the photo subjects, the backgrounds, the styling of the shot, and other factors go into how your photography translates your brand.

-The importance of photography cannot be understated, and selecting a photographer that takes the time to really get to know your company before they shoot is essential.
+The power of photography cannot be understated, and selecting a photographer that takes the time to really get to know your company before they shoot is essential.

 The most important thing remember about your brand story is that it transcends the written word and helps your company stand out from the rest of the businesses in your industry.